OpenEvalProject/evals/manuscripts/elife-45946/v2/manuscript.md

 **Figure 7.:** (A) Traces showing spontaneous IA(Glu) events from control and ConeSyt1CKO cones held at −70 mV.
 Frequency: control: 5.8 ± 0.96 Hz, n = 7 cones; ConeSyt1CKO: 6.6 ± 1.09 Hz, n = 9 cones; p=0.62 (t-test).
 Amplitude: control: 10.8 ± 1.34 pA, n = 7 cones; ConeSyt1CKO: 7.8 ± 0.95 pA, n = 9 cones; p=0.08 (t-test).
 (B) Traces showing spontaneous IA(Glu) events from control and RodSyt1CKO rods held at −70 mV.
 Frequency: control: 0.9 ± 0.25 Hz, n = 14 rods; RodSyt1CKO: 5.3 ± 1.25 Hz, n = 6 rods; p=0.004 (Mann-Whitney test).
 Amplitude: control: 6.6 ± 0.70 pA, n = 14 rods; RodSyt1CKO: 6.4 ± 0.57 pA, n = 6 rods; p=0.87 (t-test). *p=0.004.

-## The absence of Syt1 does not reduce rod or cone ICa
+### The absence of Syt1 does not reduce rod or cone ICa

 The results described above strongly suggested that Syt1 is the chief mediator linking Ca2+ influx to exocytosis in rods and cones.
 Another possible explanation for reduced neurotransmission by Syt1-deficient cells could be impaired ICa, although results above suggested this was not the case (Figure 4).
 We compared the amplitude and voltage dependence of ICa in control and Syt1-deficient rods and cones.
 In cones, ICa was measured using both a voltage ramp and depolarizing step series (Figure 8A–C).
 The current-voltage relationship obtained in cones with the voltage ramp (−90 to +60 mV, 0.5 mV/ms) closely matched the charge-voltage relationship (QCa = ICa integrated over the step duration) evoked by a series of 50 ms depolarizing voltage steps (Figure 8A).
 ICa and QCa magnitudes were slightly larger in ConeSyt1CKO cones compared to control cones; this difference was statistically significant for ICa but not QCa (Figure 8D).
 Voltage at half-maximum (V0.5) values (obtained by fitting voltage-activation relationships with Boltzmann functions) of ICa and QCa in Syt1-deficient cones did not differ significantly from controls but tended to be shifted slightly negative.
 Because H+-mediated inhibition of ICa reduces current amplitude and shifts voltage dependence positively (Barnes et al., 1993), these small differences in amplitude and V0.5 likely arose because control cones were subject to H+-mediated ICa inhibition but ConeSyt1CKO cones were not (Figure 4).
 Furthermore, such differences would be expected to confer a small gain-of-function to Syt1-deficient cones and potentiate, rather than reduce, exocytosis.
 Unlike cones that have multiple ribbons, mouse rods possess only a single ribbon and accordingly ICa was much smaller in rods than cones.
 The amplitude of ICa measured using voltage ramps did not differ between control and Syt1-deficient rods, and the two genotypes did not appear to differ in voltage dependence (Figure 8E–F).
 These results confirm that the marked neurotransmission defects in photoreceptors lacking Syt1 were not due to a reduction in presynaptic Ca2+ influx.

 ![Figure 8.](https://cdn.elifesciences.org/articles/45946/elife-45946-fig8-v2.jpg)

-**Figure 8.:** Ca is not reduced in photoreceptors lacking Syt1.(A) Example current-voltage relationship of ramp-evoked ICa and step-evoked QCa (a Boltzmann function adjusted for Ca2+ driving force was fit to QCa) in a control cone.
+**Figure 8.:** (A) Example current-voltage relationship of ramp-evoked ICa and step-evoked QCa (a Boltzmann function adjusted for Ca2+ driving force was fit to QCa) in a control cone.
 (B) Average QCa as a function of step voltage for control and ConeSyt1CKO cones.
 No means differed significantly (t-tests corrected for multiple comparisons).
 (C) Example ramp-evoked ICa traces from a control and ConeSyt1CKO cone.
 (D) Ramp-evoked ICa peak amplitude (left) and V0.5 values (middle), and step-evoked QCa V0.5 values (right) from control and ConeSyt1CKO cones.
 ICa amplitude: Control: 33.1 ± 2.63 pA, n = 12; ConeSyt1CKO: 42.5 ± 3.43 pA, n = 12; p=0.04 (t-test).
 ICa V0.5: Control: −36.6 ± 0.83 mV, n = 12; ConeSyt1CKO: −38.8 ± 0.84 mV, n = 11; p=0.07 (t-test).
 QCa V0.5: Control: −33.2 ± 0.98 mV, n = 12; ConeSyt1CKO: −34.1 ± 2.01 mV, n = 7; p=0.67 (t-test).
 (E) Average ICa traces from control and RodSyt1CKO rods.
 (F) Ramp-evoked ICa peak amplitude from control and RodSyt1CKO rods.
 Control: 4.6 ± 0.87 pA, n = 7; RodSyt1CKO: 4.2 ± 0.88 pA, n = 11; p=0.76 (t-test).

-## OPL architecture is maintained when rods or cones lack Syt1
+### OPL architecture is maintained when rods or cones lack Syt1

 Mutations of active zone proteins in the presynaptic terminals of photoreceptors—especially those associated with Ca2+ channels—often lead to disordered synaptic structure, with malformed ribbons and defective photoreceptor wiring (Bech-Hansen et al., 1998; Haeseleer et al., 2004; Kerov et al., 2018; Mansergh et al., 2005; Strom et al., 1998; Wang et al., 2017).
 These mutated proteins not only disrupt vesicle release (e.g., due to altered ICa), but also play important roles in maintaining structural integrity of the ribbon or release sites.
 The role of synaptic communication per se in promoting and maintaining synaptic integrity remains unclear.